project-emily/projectEmilyWebsite/_posts/2021-03-24-project-designing-your-life.md

 Overall, I highly recommend this book to anyone who feels like their Life Design could use some improvement.
 Whether that be a major overhaul, like a career change, or just a few smaller shifts, like finding more ways to work outdoors, this book will steer you in the right direction.
 You do not have to have [the workbook](https://bookshop.org/a/19889/9781524761813){:target="\_blank"} to get the most from this Project, but it is convenient to have for the exercises, especially the Good Time Journal exercise.
 If you do decide to go through the entire Life Design process, I would love to hear about your experience.
 You can email me at [emily@project-emily.com](mailto: emily@project-emily.com){:target="\_blank"} or connect with me on Instagram [@projectemilyblog](https://www.instagram.com/projectemilyblog/){:target="\_black"}.

+I write about four other books that will help you create the life you dream about.
+Read about them [here](https://project-emily.com/5-books-that-will-help-you-create-the-life-you-dream-about/){:target="\_blank"}.

 Thanks for reading about my Project _[Designing Your Life](https://bookshop.org/a/19889/9781101875322){:target="\_blank"}_ experience.
 To stay up to date on all my projects and reviews, join my email newsletter below.
 To follow along with regular updates on the my current project, follow me on [Instagram](https://www.instagram.com/projectemilyblog/){:target="\_black"}.